berlinplan/berlinplan.github.io/readme.md

 10. Cultural inspiration or multicultural fraud?

 Comparison is part of human cognition and can promote personal growth (185).
 When a society excels, its positive values can inspire and influence other societies.
 Cultural influences between Asia and the West were diverse, with notable contributions such as the mathematical zero and the binary code (226).

 10.1	How did cultural inspiration come about in the past?

 Western influences had a significant impact on Eastern culture, shaping aspects such as food, fashion, lifestyle, and governance (227).
 Ataturk, Tsar Peter I, Iranian Reza Shah, and Japan have all experienced varying degrees of Westernization and modernization (182, 181, 183, 184).

-11. Multicult i: a tolerant and open-minded society or polarized parallel societies?
+11. Multiculti: a tolerant and open-minded society or polarized parallel societies?

 • Multiculturalism is often seen as a means of promoting cultural exchange, tolerance, openness and new ideas.
 However, studies suggest that this leads to social tensions, cultural clashes, polarization, marginalization and language problems.

 • bcm (bounded confidence model) describes consensus-like opinion dynamics in which agents only interact if their opinions are sufficiently similar.
 (110, 111)

 • The free exchange of information, social media and debates can contribute to group polarization.
 (112,113)

 • People with similar views tend to follow, share and comment on each other's posts.
 Discussing racial attitudes with people who hold similar attitudes can significantly widen the gap between high and low prejudice groups.
 This interaction between extremists can further widen the divide and contribute to the formation of parallel societies.
 (114,115,116)